 Digital marketers are constantly told to measure, measure, measure to continually optimise strategy.
-With 62 percent of the entire adult population on Facebook as of August 2015, according to the Pew Research Center, gleaning insights from social networks gives marketers direct insight into how people are responding to content, in terms of sentiment and sharing.
+With 60%+ percent of the entire adult population on Facebook, according to the Pew Research Center, gleaning insights from social networks gives marketers direct insight into how people are responding to content, in terms of sentiment and sharing.
 But what about that other nearly 40 percent?
-And what about all the social network users who are social online in other ways, such as by emailing or texting their friends content they think is useful, by posting links in community forums, or by sending links to contacts via chat apps?
+And what about all the social network users who are social online in other ways, such as emailing or texting their friends content they think is useful, by posting links in community forums, or by sending links to contacts via chat apps?

-This “dark social” sharing is no doubt harder to measure because the links are shared privately and without referral tags, but it's still important to harness its power.
-Dark social sharing may actually be where the majority of your website referrals are coming from, as RadiumOne's November 2014 report on dark social stated 69 percent of all sharing activity happens through dark social.
-In Australia, the report states, dark social generates the most clickbacks on shared content, more than all public sharing channels combined.
+This “dark social” sharing is no doubt harder to measure because the links are shared privately and without referral tags, but it’s still important to harness its power.
+Dark social sharing may actually be where the majority of your website referrals are coming from, as RadiumOne’s report on dark social stated 69 percent of all sharing activity happens through dark social.
+The report states, dark social generates the most click-backs on shared content, more than all public sharing channels combined.
 So, how do you put dark social to work for your brand?

 Make content easy to share